A360media: Bankruptcy, sale to Chatham Asset Management,

+Sale attempts, a360media, merger into McClatchy

 In April 2019, the National Enquirer was reported to be up for sale and likely to be sold within days.
 The company stated that it had shifted its emphasis away from tabloids to its "glossy" magazines such as Us Weekly and Men's Journal.
 This came following pressure from Chatham owner Anthony Melchiorre, who expressed disapproval of the Enquirer's style of journalism.
 On April 18, 2019, AMI accepted an offer from Hudson News Distributors head James Cohen and agreed to sell not only the National Enquirer, but also Globe and The Examiner to Hudson News Distributors for $100 million.
-At the time the sales were announced, AMI was approximately $355 million in debt.
+At the time the sale was announced, AMI was approximately $355 million in debt.
+The sale, however, fell through.

+In August 2020, Chatham Asset Management announced it would merge AMI with Accelerate 360, a wholesale distribution company it also owned.
+As part of the merger, AMI was officially renamed a360media on October 1.

-In 2022, A360 acquired single issue magazine publisher Centennial Media.
-Also in 2022, A360 sold Men's Journal and the Adventure Sports Network properties to The Arena Group.
+In 2022, a360media acquired single issue magazine publisher Centennial Media.
+Also in 2022, a360media sold Men's Journal and the Adventure Sports Network properties to The Arena Group.

-In December 2024, A360media merged with McClatchy.
-Prior to the merger, its tabloids including the National Enquirer and the Globe were sold to an undisclosed buyer.
+In February 2023, a360media announced that it would sell its tabloid titles to a joint venture of Vinco Ventures and Icon Publishing.
+This sale also later fell through; a360media subsequently downplayed the National Enquirer from its assets.

+In August 2024, McClatchy—a newspaper publisher that Chatham Asset Management had acquired out of bankruptcy in 2020—announced that it would merge with a360media.
+The merger was completed in December 2024, with McClatchy reorganized as the McClatchy Media Company, and a360media brought under the McClatchy Lifestyle & Entertainment division.
+The company officially stated that the tabloids had been sold, but a buyer was not disclosed.